 Choosing where to stay in Mexico City is a monumental task.
-It covers more than 500 square miles and is home to nearly nine million residents.
-With so many neighborhoods to choose from, choosing the right one can be overwhelming unless you know what you’re looking for.
+It’s no small city, covering more than 500 square miles and home to nearly nine million residents!
+With so many neighborhoods to choose from — and hundreds of hotels in each — choosing the best fit for you is overwhelming unless you know what you’re looking for.

 Like most major metropolitan cities, there are dozens of different neighborhoods in Mexico City, each with their own personality.
 However, most tourists can automatically narrow their search down to four centrally located Mexico City neighborhoods.

-The 4 Best Neighborhoods in Mexico City to Stay:
+The 4 Best Neighborhoods in Mexico City

 - Centro Historico

 Out of these, Condesa – Roma is my favorite but it might not be the best choice for everyone so stick with me as we evaluate all your options.